-2. An induction event to be included for all elected members to equip councillors with an overview and understanding of the role of West Lothian's Integration joint Board.
+An induction event will also be available locally for elected members who have been unable to attend previous events to provide an overview and understanding of the role of West Lothian's Integration joint Board.
 This will be arranged by HR as part of the ongoing programme of Member development events.
 Once all board members have attended the initial induction event a further development event is planned.
 The purpose of this will be to review any further induction needs as well as to facilitate the implementation of a Development Plan for the IJB.